wellingtonfzambelli/poc.fullstack.angular.guitarshop/README.md

 # Deploy the application
 Frontend
-1 - Open the file "angular.json" and change the path where you'll deploy the frontend application in "projects -> architect -> build -> options -> outputPath: ../poc.fullstack.angular.guitarshop.api/wwwroot"
+1 - Open the file "angular.json" and change the path where you'll deploy the frontend application in the directive bellow
+"projects -> architect -> build -> options -> outputPath: ../poc.fullstack.angular.guitarshop.api/wwwroot"